jamesheald/COIN/README.md

 ```

 ### Variable names
 Below is a list of all the COIN model variables that can be stored.
 A brief description of each variable is provided.
+Note that variables in bold relate to predictive distributions and are stored before resampling so that they do not depend on the state feedback.
 <pre>
 a                % retention in each context
 adCovar          % covariance of the posterior of the retention and drift in each context